Wisc-HCI/NIST_Benchmark/doc/simulation.md

 ## Writing more controlers

-If you want to write your own controller, TODOD ....
+If you want to write your own controller, TODOD yaml, xml, etc....

 You will also need to add your controller configuration to `franka_ros/franka_gazebo/config/sim_controllers.yaml`.
 For example, this is the configs for joint_position_controller: